 2. Move the furniture

-At the Grizzly Center, to change the look of the environment, they have excavating equipment to move _2_Boredom_Busters_Moving_furniturerocks, bushes and even trees around (like we move furniture).
+At the Grizzly Center, to change the look of the environment, they have excavating equipment to move rocks, bushes and even trees around (like we move furniture).
 Bears aren’t the only ones that like this kind of change.
 Moving the furniture around will refresh you and your children.

 3. Shower in pajamas

 Let your kids take a shower with their pajamas on.
-Tell them 3_Boredom_Buster_showerthey’re human washing machines and have them soap up their jammies and rinse thoroughly.
+Tell them they’re human washing machines and have them soap up their jammies and rinse thoroughly.
 Then hang them up to dry outside.
 They’ll be thrilled at the incredible fresh smell of clothing hung outside to dry.

 4. Paint with water